vivekadithya21/vivekadithya21/README.md

 - 👀 I’m,interested in competitive programming.I completed the basics of programming languages C++ and JAVA.
 - 🌱 I’m,currently learning PYTHON and DJANGO frame work for building web sites.
 -
-- 💞️ I’m,looking to collaborate with companies who are ready to give me challanges ahead in my journey/////
+- 💞️ I’m,looking to collaborate with people who are ready to give me challanges ahead in my journey/////
 - 📫 U can reach me through my MAIL-ID ///vivekadithya.j@gmail.com///

 <!---